 In the same vein, following an IT-led provisioning model—where users depend on IT to manually approve each new group creation request—is inefficient and virtually impossible to manage at scale.

-So how should you go about governing the creation of Office 365 Groups in your environment?
+So how should you go about governing the creation of Microsoft 365 groups in your environment?
 You have three basic options:

-Option 1: Disable self-service Office 365 group creation tenant-wide
+Option 1: Disable self-service Microsoft 365 group creation tenant-wide

 The major trade-off is that you’ll be stuck dealing with a constant stream of requests from your users whenever they need to create something to get their jobs done.
 Not only that, but if you don’t let your users create their own plans in Planner, for example, chances are they’ll simply turn to Trello—thus contributing to another major cloud management pain, “shadow IT”.

 Keep in mind that this method will prevent everyone in your organization (except for select admin roles) from creating their own Teams, Plans and other resources.
 Plus, disabling self-service is kind of a chore, and you need to have either an Azure AD Premium license or an Azure AD Basic EDU license in order to do it.

 To disable Microsoft 365 group creation throughout your tenant: